sfapstl/Python/Web Scraping/README.md

 print(soup)
 ```

-After printing `soup`, I notice that the table I need is enclosed in a `<table>` tag.
+After printing `soup`, I noticed that the table I need is enclosed in a `<table>` tag.
 I then locate the table in the HTML containing the needed data.

 ```python
 # Locate table containing needed data